ArthurClemens/mithril-starter-rollup/README.md

 Script commands defined in `package.json`:

-* `build`: creates a minified bundle in `build/js/`
+* `build`: creates a minified bundle in `dist/js/`
-* `watch`: starts a local webserver; creates a bundle in `build/js/` that is being updated with each code change; calls LiveReload to refresh the browser after code changes are built
+* `dev`: starts a local webserver; creates a bundle in `dist/js/` that is being updated with each code change; calls LiveReload to refresh the browser after code changes are built

-Call `npm run watch` and open a web page at [localhost:8080](http://localhost:8080/).
+Call `npm run dev` and open a web page at [localhost:8080](http://localhost:8080/).
 The port number is set by environment variable `PORT` in `package.json`.

 When making changes, the terminal will show lint errors, if any.